anoma/taiga/book/src/spec.md

 A VP takes all notes from the current `ptx` as input which requires a mechanism to determine which note is the application's note being currently checked.
 Currently, to determine whether a note belongs to the application or not, Taiga passes the note commitment (for output notes) or the nullifier (for input notes) of the owned note as a tag.
 The VP identifies the owned note by its tag.

 #### VP commitment
-In the presense of a VP proof for a certain note, VP commitment is used to make sure the right VP is checked for the note.
+In the presence of a VP proof for a certain note, VP commitment is used to make sure the right VP is checked for the note.
 It makes sure that `vp_vk` the note refers to and `vp_vk` used to validate the VP proof are the same.

 VP commitment has a nested structure: `VPCommit(vp, rcm_vp) = Com(cm_vp_vk, rcm_vp), cm_vp_vk = VKCom(vp_vk)`.